skidoodl/My-First-Eldritch-Evil/README.md

 Powershell

 ### Installing
+#### Windows
-Download [this file](<!-- Link -->), then extract the ["program with PowerShell script to run.7z"](https://github.com/skidoodl/My-First-Eldritch-Evil/releases/download/java/program.with.powershell.script.to.run.7z) zip folder.
+Download [this file](https://github.com/skidoodl/My-First-Eldritch-Evil/releases/download/v1.1/eldritch.with.ps.script.7z), then extract the files.
+#### Mac
+Mac release (maybe) coming soon.

 ### Executing Program
-Right-click the ".RUN THIS IN POWERSHELL TO PLAY.ps1" file and press "Run with Powershell."
+* Windows: Run the file ps1 file named ".RUN THIS IN POWERSHELL TO PLAY.ps1" with Powershell to play.
+* Mac: No release yet
-</p>If you know what you are doing, we have also included the [.jar file](https://github.com/skidoodl/My-First-Eldritch-Evil/releases/download/java/program.jar).
+</p>If you know what you are doing, we have also included the [.jar file](https://github.com/skidoodl/My-First-Eldritch-Evil/releases/download/v1.1/eldritch.jar).

 ## Help
 If you are having trouble getting this to work, make sure [Java](https://www.java.com/en/) is installed. \nThis is a somewhat buggy mess and may crash.
 Also, the only way to end the game is to die or press ctrl+c in the command prompt line.

 ## Authors
-Kline Shimp
+* Kline Shimp
-Aidan Young
+* Aidan Young

 ## Version History
-1.0  - Release of the first version
+* 1.0  - Release of the first version
+* 1.1 - Evil Fix
+    * Fixed initiation bug when pet turned Evil
+    * Other bugfixes
+    * Minor optimizations

 ## License
 <!-- TODO: Figure out license -->